appsmithorg/appsmith-docs/website/docs/connect-data/reference/databricks.md

 WHERE id = {{tableUsers.selectedRow.id}};
 ```

-This command dynamically deletes a customer based on their ID.
+This command dynamically deletes a customer based on their ID, obtained from the selected row in the Table.